 Back in 2006, in London, I was looking for one of my colleagues in the Office.
-Before calling him, I thought of checking his chat messenger status, it showed green with “wfh”.
-Clueless about the abbreviation, I asked another colleague of mine, she said – no clue.
-After googling, exploring and breaking my head I finally got the full form – “Work from home”.
+Before calling him, I thought of checking his chat messenger status, it showed green with “work from home”.
+Clueless about the abbreviation, I asked another colleague of mine, and she said – no clue.
+After googling, exploring, and breaking my head I finally got the full form – “Work from home”.
 That was my first face-off with “wfh”.
-Nine years later in 2015, when I started my freelancing journey and I e-met Lakshmi, now a Digital Head @hylobiz I never knew I was stepping into “future of work” in true sense.
+Nine years later in 2015, when I started my freelancing journey and I e-met Lakshmi, now a Digital Head @hylobiz I never knew I was stepping into the “future of work” in the true sense.

 First Day in Office as a “Remote Worker”

-How could be your first day in office as a “remote worker”?
-You may be excited about your new role, meeting new people and fun time ahead, but joining remotely, how do things happen?
+How could be your first day in the office as a “remote worker”?
+You may be excited about your new role, meeting new people, and fun time ahead, but joining remotely, how do things happen?

-The team members as and when meet in the calls slowly and gradually then start knowing each other.
+The team members and when meet in the calls slowly and gradually then start to know each other.

 Teamwork as Remote Workers

 Well, yes the “teamwork” may sound a bit opposite to remote working scenarios, but thanks to modern technology it is very much a possibility.
-For task management we use Asana that can be easily integrated with Slack, our emails, calendar and shared drive is on Google which again integrates with Slack 😊.
+For task management, we use Asana which can be easily integrated with Slack, our emails, calendar, and shared drive is on Google which again integrates with Slack 😊.
 Video conferencing is via Hangout/Skype/Zoom/Bluejeans.
-Yes we have used all of them and all work just perfectly be it sharing screens, audio, video quality, recording and chat.
+Yes, we have used all of them and all work just perfectly be it sharing screens, audio, video quality, recording, and chat.

 Officially, we do not use any “Time Tracker app”, yes you heard it right!
-Its insane isn’t it?
-Working remotely you should be in front of your PC for minimum ‘n’ hours, but that’s not the case.
-Individually to avoid distractions or maintaining efficiency one might be using a time tracker, but that’s a personal choice and not with our company policy.
-Everyone is responsible for their task, shows ownership and delivers on time.
+It’s insane, isn’t it?
+Work From Home you should be in front of your PC for minimum ‘n’ hours, but that’s not the case.
+Individually to avoid distractions or maintain efficiency one might be using a time tracker, but that’s a personal choice and not with our company policy.
+Everyone is responsible for their task, shows ownership, and delivers on time.
 And in case there are delays, it is flagged with the reason.

 That’s the beauty of remote working “OWN YOUR TASK”